-Cape Atlantic I.N.K. is committed to operating with honesty and integrity in all aspects of its business.
-The Organization follows The rules under which our Cape Atlantic I.N.K. employees, interns, and volunteers must operate are often complex and difficult to understand.
+The Organization is committed to operating with honesty and integrity in all aspects of its business.
+The rules under which our Organization and employees, interns and volunteers must operate are often complex and difficult to understand.
 It is every employee's, intern's, and volunteer's obligation to raise compliance questions and concerns with the Compliance Officer, Executive Director or a supervisor (who should bring the matter to the Compliance Officer or Executive Director for response).

-Cape Atlantic I.N.K. will not retaliate against any employee, intern, and volunteer who reports compliance issues in good faith.
-This means Cape Atlantic I.N.K. will not take any negative or adverse act against such employees, interns, and volunteers.
+The Organization will not retaliate against any employee, intern or volunteer who reports compliance issues in good faith.
+This means that the Organization will not take any negative or adverse act against employees, interns or volunteers.
 Reporting "in good faith" means that you are telling the truth about an issue as you know it.
-If you believe retaliatory action has been taken against you for reporting an issue in good faith, please contact the Compliance Officer, Human Resources or the Executive Director.
+If you believe retaliatory action has been taken against you for reporting an issue in good faith, please contact the Compliance Officer or the Executive Director.